 The market for cash-back credit cards is intensely competitive, so you have to re-evaluate which cards you are using from time to time as new and better cards are being constantly introduced.
 Just a few years ago, it was common for most cards to offer 1%, but now there are cards that offer 1.5% or even 2% cash back on all purchases, often with no annual fee.

 While it’s great to have a card that rewards you for spending, you don’t want to go overboard.
-To see how your spending habits are affecting your score, check out two of your credit scores for free, updated monthly, on Credit.com.
+To see how your spending habits are affecting your score, check out two of your credit scores for free, updated every 14 days, on Credit.com.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.